marcelo225/django-keycloak-auth/README.md

 Django Keycloak Auth is a simple library that authorizes your application's resources using Django Rest Framework.

+This package is used to perform authorization by keycloak roles.

 For review see https://github.com/marcelo225/django-keycloak-auth

 Package link: https://pypi.org/project/django-keycloak-auth/